tarndt/usbd/README.md

 │   ├── dedupdisk
 │   │   └── An example, but potentially useful, USDB implmentation that uses files to │   │       back a logical device, but with the added use of hashing and a Pebble database │   │       for block level deduplication.
+This is an older prototype and file/ramdisk are │   │       better examples for those looking to implement their own devices.
 │   ├── ramdisk
 │   │   └── An example USBD implemenation that is memory backed (ramdrive).
 │   └── objstore
-│       └── A USDB implmentation, which due to its complexity is not a great │           example for learning how to build a user-space block device but is │           very likely practically useful in its own right as it creates a logical │           device which is cached locally by actually backed by a remote objectstore │            of the users choice.
+│       └── A USDB implmentation, which is practically useful as it creates a logical │           device which is cached locally by actually backed by a remote objectstore │           of the users choice.
 (Ex.
 S3/minio, Swift, BackBlaze, Azure/Google Object Storage).
+│           However, due to its complexity is not a great example for learning how to build │           a user-space block device.
 ├── usbdlib
 │   └── The core USB interface definitions and engine └── util
     └── Utilities for implementors of user-space block devices to reuse
 ```
-Note the dedupdisk example is a non-trival implemenation compared to the others and uses [Pebble DB](https://github.com/cockroachdb/pebble).
+Note the objstore and dedupdisk implemenations are non-trival implemenation compared to the others and use the [stow ObjectStorage abstraction library](https://github.com/graymeta/stow) and [Pebble DB](https://github.com/cockroachdb/pebble) respectively.

 ### Current state